AVEVA/sample-adh-sample_libraries-python/pull_request_template.md

 - ...

 # Related information or background
-Describe any context or additional background describing why these changes were necessary
+Describe any context or additional background describing why these changes are necessary

 # Checklist